cezheng/Volkswagen-Xcode/README.md

 ### Manually include the source
 - I have tested this yet, but this should work with almost all versions of OS in recent years

-> Currently using `Volkswagen-Xcode` on iOS has some problems detecting the enviroment variables from the outside shell.
-I'm working to resolve this problem.
+> Currently using `Volkswagen-Xcode` on iOS only supports Travis CI.
+More CI environment detection is yet to come.
+Keep an eye on this [issue](https://github.com/cezheng/Volkswagen-Xcode/issues/1).

 #Installation
 ##CocoaPods